 Each troop needs at least two unrelated adults who are Girl Scout members and have completed a background check to be able to meet.
 A friend, neighbor, or another parent are all great people to lead a troop with.
-If you need assistance recruiting a co-leader, talk to your RE.
+If you need assistance recruiting a co-leader, talk to your Regional Executive

 Before meeting with caregivers or your troop, you will want to get together and make some decisions about your troop.
-Once you have your family meeting you will include them in these decisions.
+A list of possible questions to review are listed below.
+We encourage you to review this list with your co-leader(s) prior to your first family meeting.